Are you ready to begin your international experience at Colorado Mesa University?

 Do I pay my tuition and housing costs before I begin my study at Colorado Mesa University?

 It is not required to pay tuition and housing costs prior to arrival on campus, though it is recommended.
 A prior deposit for on-campus housing is required.
-Colorado Mesa University works in conjunction with peerTransfer, an efficient and economical payment solution for our international students.
+Colorado Mesa University works in conjunction with Flywire by peerTransfer, an efficient and economical payment solution for our international students.
 You will receive access to a secure, online portal and can select the international payment method that works best for you.
 To make a payment, go to coloradomesa.peertransfer.com.

 What is an I-20?